1. Power Meters Don’t Make You A Better Rider

 Therefore, the most important step for a cyclist to take if they want to obtain the best performance from a power meter is to visit a health and fitness expert who can administer tests to determine FTP.

-This step is essential in order for a cyclist to know where they stand in relation to other cyclists in their category and age group.
+This step is essential for a cyclist to know where they stand in relation to other cyclists in their category and age group.

 Cyclists can also find their FTP through internal testing and training because they can learn how to pace themselves among other cyclists and steadily increase their power levels.